Bruce Schneier

 Plus for those interested the

-www.oss.net website has a lot of links.
+http://www.oss.net website has a lot of links.

-Posted by: Felix Dzerzhinsky at December 1, 2005 4:07 AM
+Parsi December 1, 2005 4:16 AM

 The Able Danger saga [http://www.gsnmagazine.com/sep_05/shaffer_interview.html] is also relevant.

 Thank you to Felix for noting that OSS.Net has been doing this.
 I founded the USMC Intelligence Center in 1988, and was shocked to discover, after a career as a spy, that 80% of what I needed to do policy, acquisition, operational, and logistics intelligence was not secret, not in English, not online, and not known to anyone in DC.
 When I first proposed an alternative paradigm for national intelligence (E3i: Ethics, Ecology, Evolution, and Intellignece) in Whole Earth Review (Fall 1992), I was called a lunatic by the leadership of the CIA, which I happily left for the saner USMC.
 Lunatic.
 They have wasted 17 years because of their stupid corruption (military-industrial complex) and stupid mind-sets (not invented here, we only do secrets).
-Their current initiatives are "lipstick on the pig" (see picture of the pig at www.oss.net, Open Source Agency portal page).
-The good news is that a good person is being put in charge on the IC side, above the losers in the Foreign Broadcast Information Service, we have a Congressional initiative to create a Congressional Intelligence Office like the CRS and CBO but focused on providing Public Daily Briefs and Public Net Assessments to all, and I have a multi-billion dollar initiative that can be summed up, across 20 companies, as "The Googlization of Intelligence."
-See the brief at www.oss.net/Hackers.
-I have conference coming up, IOP '06 in DC 16-20 Jan 06, and I want to create some buzz--anyone who sends in a registration from with the name SCHNEIER in the upper right hand corner can pay half price.
-See conference details at www.oss.net/IOP.
-There is indeed a "Collective Intelligence" revolution going on, and this is one of the streams feeding power to the people.
+Their current initiatives are “lipstick on the pig” (see picture of the pig at http://www.oss.net, Open Source Agency portal page).
+The good news is that a good person is being put in charge on the IC side, above the losers in the Foreign Broadcast Information Service, we have a Congressional initiative to create a Congressional Intelligence Office like the CRS and CBO but focused on providing Public Daily Briefs and Public Net Assessments to all, and I have a multi-billion dollar initiative that can be summed up, across 20 companies, as “The Googlization of Intelligence.”
+See the brief at http://www.oss.net/Hackers.
+I have conference coming up, IOP ’06 in DC 16-20 Jan 06, and I want to create some buzz–anyone who sends in a registration from with the name SCHNEIER in the upper right hand corner can pay half price.
+See conference details at http://www.oss.net/IOP.
+There is indeed a “Collective Intelligence” revolution going on, and this is one of the streams feeding power to the people.
 It will be tough.
 Wall Street is starting to fear us as they see the days of undisturbed global looting coming to an end.

 ah yes...Robert David Steele...that's the guy who I saw talk at HOPE or wherever (I recognize the phrase "was not secret, not in English, not online, and not known to anyone in DC"

-Posted by: john smith at December 1, 2005 8:30 AM
+Dennis December 1, 2005 9:07 AM

 This probably will make the CIA smarter.
 So here's a question: if the CIA is going to function by reading open sources and posting a bunch of blogs...aren't all of us here doing the same thing?
 Is there any reason for us to trust official government pronouncements of what their analysts say, over our own conclusions from reading a bunch of blogs?
 Particularly given their track record over the last several years?